THE TWO MODES OF SENSING

 Panoramic HuntingWhen hunting, predatory animals use panoramic seeing to watch over a limited panoramic area, and then look for specific changes within this area

-Kingfishers watch for ripples or maybe colours under the water, they're not interested in how the grass or leaves are moving.
-There is an amazing short video showing a kingfisher panoraming at a stretch of water, periodically focusing on 'things which might be' – notice how the head is kept still, if the head were moving it wouldn't be able to see movements in the water.
+A kingfisher panoraming at a stretch of water is not interested in how the grass or leaves are moving.
+They watch for ripples or maybe colours under the water, periodically focusing on 'things which might be' – notice how the head is kept still, if the head were moving it wouldn't be able to see movements in the water.

 The same behaviour can be witnessed in a falcon hovering in strong wind looking for prey.
 They watch over an open field to look out for small brown or feathered things moving, they're not interested in the cars going by.

-Although this behaviour is dominated by focusing it is dependent on a conscious awareness of the panoramic field of vision.
+Although this behaviour is dominated by focusing on a specific idea, it is dependent on a conscious awareness of the panoramic field of vision.

-The Value of Panoramic Sensing compares the psychological effects of focusing and panoraming.
+The Benefits of Panoramic Sensing compares the psychological effects of focusing and panoraming.